FRBCesab/iucn-rangemaps/README.md

 ## Overview

-This project is dedicated to compute species range size and species richness of all Birds and Mammals of the World.
+This project is dedicated to compute species range size of all Birds and Mammals of the World.

 ## Data sources